 Most military allowances, including the Basic Allowance for Housing (BAH) and VA benefits, are tax-free.
 Additionally, individual states offer tax exemptions for members of the military.
 Check this list to see what is offered in your state.

 VITA is an IRS-sponsored program available on most military bases and installations where IRS-trained volunteers are available to assist you with military-specific tax questions and issues you may have.
 To find your location-specific tax office details, check for information available on your base website.

 Military OneSource Offers Free H&R Block Tax Service

-If you're eligible under the Military OneSource program, you'll be able to complete, save, and file your federal tax return, and up to three state returns online at no cost.
+Military OneSource offers assistance preparing taxes.
+If you're eligible, you'll be able to complete, save, and file your federal tax return, and up to three state returns, online at no cost.